 An academic essay and a personal statement must be submitted.

-- Personal Statement: Tell us about yourself – in particular, your background, your academic and career trajectory, and why you wish to study at Harvard University.
+- Personal Statement: Tell us about yourself – in particular, your background, your academic and career trajectory, and why you wish to pursue this program of your choice at Harvard University.
 Candidates may consider the following questions in preparing their Personal Statement: Where do you come from, and what is your background?
 What are some of the major inflection points in your life that have shaped who you are?
 Have you had to overcome disadvantages or hardships?
 What accomplishments and achievements are you most proud of?
 What do you strive for, personally, professionally, and in your community?
 What work do you do in your wider community, and how will you contribute to community development when you get back?
 Personal statements should demonstrate that the candidate has researched the program to which they are applying and understand how the program will advance their career goals.
 Maximum 1000 words.

 - Academic Essay: Candidates are asked to submit an academic essay reflective of innovative ideas that propose solutions to issues facing contemporary South Africa in your field of interest.
 Include references cited.
 References do not count towards the word limit.
 Successful candidates typically provide an essay that explores an opportunity or challenge facing South Africa, engaging with the relevant literature in their field to propose a theoretical framework or strategy to address this issue.
 Essays should not read as an op-ed or opinion piece.
 Maximum 2000 words.
 Applicants seeking admission into the Special Student or Visiting Fellow GSAS Programs should use this academic essay to describe their research and attach a description of their relevant coursework.
-Applicants seeking admission to the HSPH MPH program should tell us about a public health problem or challenge that you seek to address as part of your studies in the program and/or upon completion of your DrPH degree program.
+Applicants seeking admission to the HSPH MPH program should tell us about a public health problem or challenge that you seek to address as part of your studies in the program and/or upon completion of your MPH degree program.
 Applicants to the HLS program should provide a cogent legal essay that describes either an important issue in your field of interest or a current legal problem facing a particular country, region, or the world, and then propose a theoretical framework or a legal analysis or strategy to address this issue.

 - The Academic Essay and the Personal Statement should be typed in a standard font and font size (10 to 12 point).
 Essays should also be double-spaced.